What do you call a church run by committees? If you are not careful, you call it United Methodist.

 The only other administrative committee at the church is the Nominations/Lay Leadership committee, chaired by the pastor.
 We meet 2-3 times in the fall to prepare for charge conference and to propose new members for the Church Council.
 The new structure has made the job of the Nominations team so, so much easier.
 Rather than merely filling spots, we are able to focus on developing leaders, which is, of course, the charge of that committee.
 At the annual charge conference, we vote on the recommendation of the Nominations committee.

 I believe in this model because I have seen it work.
 North Decatur UMC was a church ready to try something new, and because of that willingness, adopted this model.
-The model has allowed us to make swift decisions, freed up our evenings for ministry and family, and ultimately led us from an enormous budget deficit and dwindling attendance to a large budget surplus and a church that has nearly doubled in size in two years time.
+The model has allowed us to make swift decisions, freed up our evenings for ministry and family, and ultimately led us from an enormous budget deficit and dwindling attendance to a large budget surplus and a church that has nearly quadrupled in size in four years time.
 I cannot attribute all of these things to our structure--North Decatur UMC is a special place, for sure--but neither can I say that without this structure, we would be anywhere close to where we are.
 That said, this model isn't for everyone.
 It isn't for a church not yet ready for significant change, and it isn't for pastors who aren't ready to take on new--and clear--lines of authority.

 Finally, let me stress that there is no compelling reason to structure your church exactly the way North Decatur UMC has.
 The purpose of this Disciplinary provision is to allow for contextual structure.
 Do what works in your context.
 The point here is to recognize that when you feel like you are spending all your time in committee meetings, there are options.